vustagc/pianoterm/README.md

 Note:
 - It will keep trying to connect until it finds the port, use ctrl+c to stop it
 - You must have aconnect and aseqdump in your path
-- You can use 'acconect -i' to find the port
+- You can use 'acconect -i' to find the port/name

 ## Configuration